Chart Color Schemes

 Wyndham Vale - North's residents boast exceedingly positive health performance metrics with a fairly standard level of common health conditions seen across both young and old age cohorts

-Health outcomes data shows excellent results in Wyndham Vale - North, with common health conditions seen across both young and old age cohorts at a fairly standard level.
+Health outcomes data shows notable results in Wyndham Vale - North, with typical health conditions seen across both young and older age groups.

-Approximately 51% of the total population (~7,211 people) has private health cover, slightly lower than the average SA2 area.
-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 7.4 and 6.9% of residents respectively.
-About 79.4% of residents claim to be completely free from medical ailments, comparable to Greater Melbourne's 79.2%.
-The area has 3.7% (525 people) of residents aged 65 and over, lower than Greater Melbourne's 8.3%.
-Despite this, health outcomes among seniors require more attention than the broader population.
+Private health cover stands at approximately 51% of the total population (~7,211 people), slightly lower than the average SA2 area.
+The most prevalent medical conditions are mental health issues (7.4%) and asthma (6.9%), while 79.4% report no medical ailments, similar to Greater Melbourne's 79.2%.
+Only 3.7% of residents are aged 65 and over (525 people), lower than Greater Melbourne's 8.3%.
+However, health outcomes among seniors require more attention due to being above average compared to the broader population.

 Frequently Asked Questions - Health